-Data may be acquired from routine ARM-supported efforts or from collaborating or cooperating programs.
+Data may be acquired from routine Atmospheric Radiation Measurement (ARM) user facility-supported efforts or from collaborating or cooperating programs.
 An individual data policy will be prepared for a given collaborative or cooperative effort when required and where the general policy requires specific modifications.

 Data acquired during field measurement programs are designed to satisfy specific research objectives.
 But they are often valuable for other purposes.
 Early intercomparison of related data leads to improved understanding of instrument performance and improvements in the observational datastream.
 Scientists not directly involved in the acquisition of the primary data benefit by timely access to recently acquired data to accelerate their own research programs and can benefit the field program by providing feedback on data quality or improved observational strategies.